RealTschoegl/stock_app/README.md

 - [x] Fix the routes to point to the appropriate pages

-- [ ] Set up the jQuery autocomplete to find stocks
+- [x] Set up the jQuery autocomplete to find stocks

-- [ ] Link user chosen stock to controller
+- [x] Link user chosen stock to controller

+- [x] Create a landing page

+- [ ] Rename the routes to stocks, picker, results

+- [ ] Delete CakeMix Model

 - [ ] Hook up stock.rb company_data hash to relevant data sources.

+- [ ] Send stock model data to the Picker controller

-- [ ] Create a page view for the data
+- [ ] Create a user input page layout on /picker/

-- [ ] Create a landing page
+- [ ] Create a user input question on /picker

+- [ ] Make a CakeMix module that reruns the stock data

+- [ ] Send /picker/ data to /results/ controller

+- [ ] Design the /results/ view page

-- [ ] Create a user input page for the user queries
+- [ ] Create a page view for the finished stock prices on /results/